CSLabor/DUCATI/README.md

 # DUCATI

-This repository contains python components of DUCATI and the overall training scripts.
+This repository contains some python components of DUCATI and the overall training scripts.
 We put the underlying implementations of some APIs in a customized version of DGL (https://github.com/CSLabor/DUCATI_dgl.git).

 Please follow these steps to prepare environment and datasets: